 It is a virus-based illness, with symptoms similar to a cold or flu.
 The main way it spreads is from person to person when someone with COVID-19 coughs or sneezes.

 Q: Aside from washing my hands, how can I protect myself?

 Like any virus-based illness, the best way to prevent it is not to be exposed to it.
-Governor Newsom has called for all Californians to stay at home.
-That sounds harsh, but staying in your own home is the best way to avoid exposure right now.
+Follow all physical distancing guidelines for your county or city, including to avoid crowds and keep 6-feet distance when in public places.
 The CDC always recommends common-sense preventive actions – so in addition to handwashing: